Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 How the Monopoly Actually Works

+Look.
 Live Nation owns the venues.
 Live Nation promotes the tours.
 Ticketmaster (owned by Live Nation) sells the tickets.
-If an artist wants to play a Live Nation venue, they use a Live Nation promoter, and tickets are sold through Ticketmaster.
+Want to play a Live Nation venue?
+You use their promoter, their ticketing system, their fees.
 There is no step in this process where competition exists.
+None.

 Pearl Jam figured this out in 1995.
 The DOJ took 30 years to agree.